Claire-UT/SubjectToChange_Project/README.md

 # QUICK START GUIDE
 Download all files off the Main branch of the Github Repo

-The most important files are Demo_main.py, Predictions_ModelTests.py, EMNIST Math CNN Model folder, EMNIST Model folder, Math CNN Model folder, Math MLP Model.pkl

 Open the file **Demo_main.py**, and hit run.
-(This is with a pre-trained model, to train your own models check the Datasets and Model Training sections)
+This is with a pre-trained model, to train your own models check the Datasets and Model Training sections.

+Demo_main.py is currently commented to detect and display the text from “test2.jpg”.
+This can be changed to any .jpg or .png file.
+To run Demo_main using the real time camera detection, comment out everything after “FROM IMAGE” and uncomment the “FROM CAMERA” section.

+Note: FROM CAMERA uses cv2.VideoCapture(0), which is usually a laptop's built-in webcam.
+If using a USB webcam, “cam” may need to be changed to cv2.VideoCapture(1).

 # ABOUT EACH FILE & FUNCTIONALITY
 ## REAL TIME OPTICAL CHARACTER RECOGNITION